 The history of Integrated Workplace Management Systems

-In the early nineties, software for Facilities Management and Corporate Real Estate Management focused on registering base data, technical assets, and CAD designs to support Space Management.
+In the early nineties, software for facilities management and corporate real estate management focused on registering databases, technical assets, and CAD designs to support space management.
 In 2000, focus turned to business process support to improve efficiency and reduce costs.
-Introduction of workflow management and the need for management information drove more changes in software.
-In addition, the prevalence of the internet has pushed this evolution.
+The introduction of workflow management and the need for management information drove more changes in software.
+Moreover the prevalence of the internet and new technologies has helped nurturing this evolution.

 The term “Integrated Workplace Management System” (IWMS) was first used in 2004 by Gartner, the leading technology research institute which evaluates and reports on software and technology markets.
 IWMS is defined by Gartner as an enterprise-class software platform that integrates key components in five functional domains, operated from a single technology platform and database repository.
 These domains are:

 - Real Estate and Lease Management

 - Asset & Maintenance Management

 The abbreviation IWMS begins with the word “Integrated.”
 But what does this mean?
 According to Gartner, the definition of integrated includes: a single technology platform and a single data repository supporting five functional components.

 Today’s IWMS offerings mainly target the latter aspect of “integrated” by offering functionality in the business domains listed above.
 However, as a result of mergers and product acquisitions, many of these solutions are not compliant with the first two parts of the definition.
 Solutions that are truly based on a single platform and single data repository have specific benefits:

 - Lowest Total Cost of Ownership (TCO)